allancrabelo/Notes360/README.md

 ## 🧑‍💻 Skills Demonstrated and Applied
 ```
-Dynamic creation of HTML grade tables with semantic markup.
+     - Dynamic creation of HTML grade tables with semantic markup.

-Application of modern CSS for responsive and accessible styling.
+     - Application of modern CSS for responsive and accessible styling.

-Development of modular JavaScript logic, including:
+     - Development of modular JavaScript logic, including:

-Reusable functions for weighted grade calculations.
+     - Reusable functions for weighted grade calculations.

-Conditional logic for pass/fail determination.
+     - Conditional logic for pass/fail determination.

-Efficient DOM manipulation for smooth, real-time updates.
+     - Efficient DOM manipulation for smooth, real-time updates.

-Robust input handling and validation to prevent errors.
+     - Robust input handling and validation to prevent errors.

-Integration of UI/UX prototypes from Figma for visual and functional alignment.
+     - Integration of UI/UX prototypes from Figma for visual and functional alignment.
 ```
 ---

 ## ⚡ Getting Started
 Clone this repository.

-Open index.html in your preferred browser.
+Open `index.html` in your preferred browser.

 Add your activities and grades, and watch Notes360 streamline your academic management with intelligent automation.

 ## 🌟 Transform Your Academic Management with Notes360!
 Accelerate workflows, eliminate manual errors, and provide students and educators with a modern, easy-to-use tool that makes tracking academic performance effortless.

+STACKS: `JavaScript`, `HTML` and `CSS`.